 What does it mean that salvation is all of grace?
 Despite the centrality of grace to the Bible, many Christians do not have a good understanding of what it means that God is gracious.
-In this sermon Dr. Martyn Lloyd-Jones preaches from Psalm 107:33-43.
-Here we see that God gives grace freely so that sinners can be saved.
-What does it mean that salvation is a gift of grace alone?
-It means that it is a free gift of God apart from any human merit or works.
-The work of salvation is a unique act of God wherein God sends His Son into the world to die for sinners!
+In this sermon on Psalm 107:33–43 titled “A Gift of Grace,” Dr. Martyn Lloyd-Jones preaches that God gives grace freely so that sinners can be saved.
+Salvation is a gift of grace; a free gift of God apart from any human merit or works.
+The work of salvation is a unique act of God wherein God sends His Son into the world to die for sinners.
 Salvation is accomplished in Christ and given as a free gift to all who repent and believe in Jesus.
-What does this sermon mean for you and me?
-First and foremost, it is the message that our merit and works can never make us right with God.
-All human striving for salvation is wholly done away with on the cross of Calvary when Jesus dies for sinners.
-This sermon calls us all to forsake sin and to believe in God.
+This sermon shows first and foremost that it is the message that one’s merit and works can never make one right with God.
+All human striving for salvation is wholly done away with on the cross of Calvary when Jesus died for sinners.
+This sermon calls all to forsake sin and to believe in God.

 Additional Scripture Translations